ammongit/wacom-plus/README.md

 ## wacom-plus
-An Wacom tablet configuration GUI for Linux.
+A Wacom tablet configuration GUI for Linux.
 There are a few already in existence, but I found them to be quite lacking and out-of-date.
 This project seeks to make tablet configuration as easy as it is on Windows.

 ### Requirements
 * Bash